Vikasg7/megla-bot/readme.md

 ```

 ## Configuration
-Make sure to add `config.json` based on `example-config.json` to the `megla-bot` folder before you run.
+Make sure to add `config.json` based on `example-config.json` to the `megla-bot` folder before you run the bot.